rackhamsauer/Project_4/README.md

 + [Cresci-2017 Dataset](https://botometer.osome.iu.edu/bot-repository/datasets.html)&mdash; an annotated dataset of real and Bot accounts from the Bot Repository.

 ### Data Exploration
 Our team cleaned these datasets by dropping irrelevant columns, clarifying column names, dropping null values, and converting values to numeric booleans.
-Once done, we eported the data into a [downloadable csv file](Data/clean_data.csv).
+Once done, we exported the data into a [downloadable csv file](Data/clean_data.csv).

 ## Tools
 We used the following tools throughout our project: